-The Corporation has control over restricted funds which have been donated for specific capital purchases.
+The Corporation has control over restricted funds which have been contributed for specific capital purchases.
 These funds are set up on the Consolidated Statement of Financial Position as an asset with an offsetting entry to deferred capital contributions.
 The balance in the fund represents the difference between restricted contributions for capital assets received and the funds spent thus far based on the restrictions attached to the contributions.

-2016 \$ 2015 \$
+2017 \$ 2016 \$

-Balance, beginning of year 400 417

-Increase in contributions received during the year Amounts used for capital purchases during the year with 96 3,185
+Balance, beginning of year Contributions received during the year Amounts used for capital purchases during the year 312 308 (40) 400 96 (184)

-restricted funds (184) (3,202)

-Balance, end of year 312 400
+Balance, end of year 580 312